keeps/commons-ip-dotnet/README.md

 # commons-ip-dotnet
-Provides an API to manipulate Information Packages
+Provides an API to manipulate Information Packages in .net framework project.

 ### Requirements